hazelcast/hazelcast-jet-reference-manual/docs/070_Sources_And_Sinks/01_Out_Of_The_Box_Sources_And_Sinks/_index.md

   - File Writer
   - Log Writer
   - Socket Text Writer
-  - Kafka Writer
+  - Apache Kafka Writer
-  - Hdfs Writer
+  - Apache Hadoop HDFS Writer

 Factories for sources and sinks are in `Sources` and `Sinks` class.

-Please refer to [Additional Modules](/090_Additional_Modules) section for Kafka and Hdfs sources and sinks.
+Please refer to [Additional Modules](/090_Additional_Modules) section for Apache Kafka and Apache Hadoop HDFS sources and sinks.